infomongo/infomongo.github.io/_posts/2018-04-17-English-spelling-is-chaotic-evil.md

 Examples like these are why spelling reform has generally been regarded as the work of harmless crackpots. *([Benjamin Franklin's proposed reform][ben] added letters to the alphabet, a truly crackpot idea.)*

 There have been some successful reform efforts, like the one championed by Noah Webster.
 His first dictionary, published in 1806, contained [an essay advocating for changes to English spelling][web].
-These spelling changes — with “color” and “center” replacing “colour” and “centre” — became the basis for American English spelling as distinct from British.
-He also Webster didn’t invent these spellings, he merely popularized them.
+These spelling changes — with “color” replacing “colour,”  “center” replacing “centre,” and the like” — became the basis for American  spelling as distinct from British.
+Webster didn’t invent these spellings, he  popularized them.

 ### Principles for Spelling Reform

 I have played around with a number of alternate spelling systems and most of them, including some I have devised, are pretty much bat-shit insane.
 But I think the successful reform efforts have some things in common.

 * They are modest.
 Rather than trying to solve every problem, they focus on a small number of changes.
-* The new spellings shorter than those they replace.
+* The new spellings are shorter than those they replace.
 * The new spellings have unambiguous pronunciations.
-* They avoid changing the spelling in a way that obscures the root meaning of the word or collides with an existing word.
+* They avoid changing the spelling in a way that collides with an existing word.
 Changing “might” to “mite” is confusing because the word “mite” already exists.
-* They often embrace alternate spellings that already exist but are not in wide use.
+* They often embrace alternate spellings that already exist, but are not standard.

 In my writing, I use some non-standard spellings: